What is COVID-19?

-City of Mankato officials are working with South Central Healthcare Coalition to ensure preparedness to best serve people in this region on this public health response.
-Partners include area schools, counties and health system providers.
+Mankato Area Public Schools’ officials are working with South Central Healthcare Coalition to ensure preparedness to best serve people in this region on this public health response.
+Partners include area cities, counties, higher education and health system providers.

 What is an example of a preparedness effort specific to this situation?

-Will activities or events be canceled at the civic center due to COVID-19?
+Will school be closed or activities canceled due to COVID-19?

 What actions should we take for protection?

 - Wash hands frequently and thoroughly with soap.